 Subjects were 15 pairs of matched hypnotically susceptible females (ages 18-32) reporting recall of at least one dream a month and no prior experience with lucid dreaming.
-Only females were used. . . .
+Only females were used since lucid dreaming appears to be more frequent among females than males (Gackenbach, in press; Hearne, 1978).
 All subjects were in the upper fiftieth percentile of hypnotic susceptibility as indicated by a score of 5 or above on the Stanford Hypnotic Susceptibility Scale, Form C (SHSS:C).

 The initial methodology called for comparing the effects of lucid dream induction capacity via Waking Instructions (WI) with that of Waking Instructions plus Posthypnotic Suggestion (WI + PHS) (N = 15 per group).
 Posthypnotic Suggestion included generalized reinforcement of Waking Instruction and was individually administered by the experimenter the night of each subject's participation in the lab.
 PHS also provided a hypnotic encounter with a personalized "dream symbol" before going to sleep in the laboratory.
 During this encounter, subjects were instructed to ask for their symbol's help in becoming lucid during their dreams that night.

-Personal symbols were developed based on discussion of the subjects' imagery which had occurred in response to item 6 of the Stanford Hypnotic Susceptibility Scale, Form C (viz., "go to sleep and have a dream about hypnosis").
+Personal Symbols were developed based on discussion of the subject's imagery which had occurred in response to item 6 of the Stanford Hypnotic Susceptibility Scale, Form C (viz., "go to sleep and have a dream about hypnosis").
 The rationale given for development and use of this symbol was twofold.
-First, lucid dream induction was described as a process of enhancing cooperation between "waking" consciousness and "dream" consciousness, such that dream consciousness would be willing to allow the "intrusion" of waking consciousness into its presence.
+First, lucid dream induction was described as a process of enhancing cooperation between "waking" consciousness and "dream" consciousness, such that dream consciousness would be willing to allow the 'intrusion' of waking consciousness into its presence.
 Second, it was explained that the imagery being discussed reflected the subject's individualized view of her own dream consciousness, and that symbols based on this imagery could provide a useful "ally" in eliciting the desired cooperation.
 Other than differences in the dream symbols themselves, hypnotic procedures and suggestions were the same for all participants.

-The Original Waking Instructions (OWI) were likewise administered by the experimenters on the night of each woman's participation in the lab.
-OWI focused on maintaining an inquisitive attitude toward one's experience and on evaluating that experience throughout the night by constantly asking, "Am I dreaming now?
+The Original Waking Instructions (Owl) were likewise administered by the experimenters on the night of each woman's participation in the lab.
+Owl focused on maintaining an inquisitive attitude toward one's experience and on evaluating that experience throughout the night by constantly asking, "Am I dreaming now?
 Is this a dream?"
-In order to reinforce this focus, and to establish a habit of communication with the experimenter, OWI also directed subjects to give a prearranged ocular signal whenever they found themselves asking this question, regardless of how they themselves might answer the question.
+In order to reinforce this focus, and to establish a habit of communication with the experimenter, OWl also directed subjects to give a prearranged ocular signal whenever they found themselves asking this question, regardless of how they themselves might answer the question.
 The intent was that the sleepers could then be wakened by the experimenters and receive feedback about whether or not they had indeed been dreaming, thus gradually increasing their awareness of subtle alterations in subjective experience as they approached the dream state.
 Subjects were also told to continue signaling every minute to a minute and a half for as long as they remained lucid, and that they would be wakened for a dream report about a minute and a half after what appeared to be their final signal.

-Efforts to correct a suspected flaw in OWI (i.e., research participants' frequently reported failure to signal when uncertain whether they were awake or asleep) led to development of the Revised Waking Instructions (RWI).
-RWI consisted essentially of the following stepwise procedure:
+Efforts to correct a suspected flaw in OWl (i.e., research participants' frequently reported failure to signal when uncertain whether they were awake or asleep) led to development of the Revised Waking Instructions (RWI).
+RWI consisted essentially of' the following stepwise procedure:

-1. Signal whenever you think you might be asleep (as opposed to "asleep and dreaming");
+1) Signal whenever you think you might be asleep (as opposed to "asleep and dreaming")

-- 2. Signal only when you are asleep and experiencing "imagery" of any sort - (e.g., random or "hypnagogic" imagery); and - 3.
-Signal only when you are asleep and truly "dreaming."
+2) Signal only when you are asleep and are experiencing "imagery" of any sort (e.g., random or

+"hypnogogic" imagery)

+3) Signal only when you are asleep and truly "dreaming".